 Read the set of related affirmations in this post aloud.
 It’s important to your conscious and subconscious mind to hear the affirmations said in your own voice.
 Choose one or two of the affirmations from the set to start working with.
 You only need one or two affirmations, used consistently, to make a substantial change in your life.

 Say your chosen affirmation loud enough for your mind to hear your voice saying the words and take notice of how you feel as you begin and as you continue your practice.
-Feeling better?
-Repeat your chosen affirmation at least twice a day – morning, and night – for at least 30 days, and reinforce your affirmation by writing it in your journal.
+Repeat your chosen affirmation multiple times a day for at least 30 days and reinforce your affirmation by writing it in your journal.

-Affirmations are powerful, positive sentences that can change your mindset.
-Don’t focus on challenges and lack, but on healthy self-esteem and unshakeable self-confidence.
-You can leverage the power of affirmations in your life by beginning an affirmation practice – using one or two favorite affirmations over the course of 30 to 60 days to permanently change your mindset and by extension, your life.
+You can change your life by beginning an affirmation practice – using one or two favorite affirmations over the course of 30 to 60 days can permanently change your mindset and, your life.

 I enjoy learning something that expands my base of knowledge.